n-p-soft/rtmidi-direct/README.md

 # RtMidi-direct

+Last updated on 2025-11-18.

 This is an alternate version of RtMidi 6.0.0, which is a cross-platform library to access MIDI ports in C/C++.

-Compared to the official RtMidi package, a "direct" API was added to access the raw devices under /dev directly (i.e. without an intermediary server such as Jack).
-Depending on the system the MIDI raw devices are commonly named /dev/midiX, /dev/midiX.Y, /dev/umidiX, /dev/umidiX.Y, or /dev/rmidiX.
+Compared to the official RtMidi package, a "direct" API was added to access the raw devices under /dev directly, i.e. without an intermediary server such as Jack.
+Depending on the operating system, the MIDI raw devices are commonly named /dev/midiX, /dev/midiX.Y, /dev/umidiX, /dev/umidiX.Y, or /dev/rmidiX.

 This version works at least on FreeBSD 13+ but other BSDs and Linux should be supported.

 The "direct" API does not allow creating virtual ports.
 A common use case of this API is when one program has exclusive access to one MIDI device.

-For now, no filtering is done on MIDI-in bytes; they are sent "as it" to the RtMidi client (TODO: split frames properly).
+Incoming MIDI frames are parsed and checked, and running-status ones are expanded.
+Active-sensing frames are skipped.

 ## How to build